ExpressVPN is a well-established, British Virgin Islands-based Virtual Private Network (VPN) provider, founded in 2009.

 ExpressVPN provides native app support for the majority of popular desktop and mobile devices.
-Apps are available for the Windows, macOS, Android, iOS, Linux, Kindle Fire, Nook and Amazon Fire TV platforms.
+Apps are available for Windows, macOS, Android, Android TV, iOS, Linux, Chromecast, and Amazon Fire devices.

-ExpressVPN server options include the fastest available server and the ability to select server farms from around the globe.
+ExpressVPN server options include a “Smart Location” option that automatically selects the best available server and the ability to select server farms from around the globe.

 You can use up to 5 devices at a time with the ExpressVPN service.

-As of July 2019, ExpressVPN’s global server network is made up of 3,000+ servers, stationed in 94 countries.
+As of February 2021, ExpressVPN’s global server network is made up of 3,000+ servers, stationed in 160 locations in 94 countries.
 The provider allows P2P file-sharing on all of their servers.

 Using a VPN to access geographically-blocked streaming video and audio content might not be the most popular reason for subscribing to a VPN provider, but I’d venture to say it’s in the top 2 or 3.

-In the early years of the VPN industry, most any VPN provider could offer reliable access to nearly any streaming provider – Netflix, Spotify and BBC iPlayer included.
+In the early years of the VPN industry, nearly any VPN provider could offer reliable access to nearly any streaming provider – Netflix, Spotify, and BBC iPlayer included.

 It also provides access to numerous other countries’ Netflix streams, as well as BBC iPlayer and other U.K. streaming providers.

-I tested numerous server locations with Netflix and other providers, and found that the provider reliably unblocks streaming content, achieving an excellent batting average when it comes to opening access to geo-blocked content.
+I tested numerous server locations with Netflix and other providers and found that ExpressVPN reliably unblocks streaming content, achieving an excellent batting average when it comes to opening access to geo-blocked content.